florius0/resharper-unity-ci/README.md

 # Resharper-CI

-This action runs JetBrains Resharper InspectCode, prints human-readable output and writes it to `inspection.txt` as well as original output to `inspection.xml`
+This action runs JetBrains Resharper InspectCode with ReSharper Unity plugin installed, prints human-readable output and writes it to `inspection.txt` as well as original output to `inspection.xml`

+This action is version of <https://github.com/florius0/resharper-ci>

 ## Inputs